She-Hulk: Single Green Female

-The events of The Search for She-Hulk, combined with her own lack of personal responsibility and the potential legal ramifications of her saving the world swaying juries leads Jennifer back to the legal profession in a more full-time capacity, when she was asked to practice law in the Superhuman Law division of the New York firm of Goodman, Lieber, Kurtzberg & Holliway (GLK&H).
-This offer is dependent upon Jennifer remaining human while she worked for the firm.
+The events of The Search for She-Hulk, combined with her own lack of personal responsibility and the potential legal ramifications of her saving the world swaying juries leads Jennifer back to the legal profession in a more full-time capacity when she is offered a partnership in the New York firm of Goodman, Lieber, Kurtzberg & Holliway (GLK&H), which plans to establish a "Superhuman Law" division.
+As part of the offer, Jennifer agrees to revert back into her human form while practicing law.

-While practicing at GLK&H, Jennifer gradually becomes comfortable as both She-Hulk and Jennifer Walters, realizing that she has much to offer the world in both forms.
-During one of these adventures, she realizes her strength as She-Hulk is dependent on her strength as Walters and works out in her human form.
-Thus, she exponentially increases her powers as She-Hulk.
+Her experiences at GLK&H change Jennifer's worldview significantly; she now realizes that as Jennifer Walters and She-Hulk, she has much to offer the world in both forms.
+She also learns that her powers as She-Hulk are dependent on her own physical abilities and takes up bodybuilding to raise her strength to a previously unimaginable level.

 Civil War

-She-Hulk registered under the Superhuman Registration Act, and is a supporter of Tony Stark (Iron Man).
+She-Hulk registered under the Superhuman Registration Act and supported Tony Stark (Iron Man).
 However, as an attorney, she advised individuals on both sides of the Civil War.
 She agreed to file suit against Peter Parker for fraud on behalf of her father-in-law, Daily Bugle publisher J. Jonah Jameson.
 Her intention is to keep the suit tied up in the courts indefinitely.
 She is also the lawyer for Speedball in Civil War: Front Line.

 In She-Hulk #14 (2006), Clay Quartermain of S.H.I.E.L.D. informs Jennifer that she has been drafted into the organization as a result of her registration.
 Her mission is to fight various foes of the Hulk while training heroes under the Initiative.
 She serves with the Hulkbusters: Clay Quartermain, Agent Crimson, Agent Cheesecake and Agent Beefcake.